Our Funds / Equity Funds

 Who Should Invest in Infrastructure Investment Funds?

-As infrastructural development takes time, Infrastructure Mutual Funds are a long term investment.
-They are not ideal for investors with a short-term investment horizon.
-They may be suitable for investors looking to create wealth in the long term.
+Since infrastructure development takes time, infrastructure mutual funds are suited for long-term investors.
+They are not ideal for those with a short-term investment horizon but may be suitable for individuals looking to build long-term wealth.

 FAQs on Infrastructure Mutual Funds